-Find a class that meets your schedule and helps you grow spiritually.
+Find a class that meets your interests and helps you grow spiritually.

 Here is a rationale for Adult Education – written by Bill Killough